How to Install WPS Office on Fedora 44

 Prepare Flatpak for WPS Office on Fedora

 Fedora Workstation already includes Flatpak.
-On Server or minimal installs where the flatpak command is missing, add it first.
+On custom Fedora desktop or minimal graphical installs where the flatpak command is missing, add it first.

 sudo dnf install flatpak -y